 Plumbing and Drainage

-- Leaking pipes: Visible leaks or water stains can indicate plumbing issues, potentially leading to water damage or mold growth.
+- Leaking pipes.
+Visible leaks or water stains can indicate plumbing issues.
+Leaks can lead to water damage or mold growth.

 Roofing and Insulation